What is Agile Project Management?

 It is not the biggest that survives but the fastest.
 The sooner the end product is delivered without major defects the sooner feedback can be received and incorporated into the next iteration.

-Note: This lecture on What is Agile Project Management? is taught during pmp training and project management certification, which are a part of online diploma in project management, offered by the AIMS UK – a globally recognized institution based in London since year 2005.
+Note: This lecture on What is Agile Project Management? is taught during pmp training and project management degree, which are a part of project management diploma courses, offered by the AIMS UK – a globally recognized institution based in London since year 2005.